 The Time magazine has recognized the Dallas children’s theater as ‘one of the five best children’s theaters in the country.
 With a varied range of programs including biographies being screened at this stage, it has remained a major crowd puller in the city ever since its inception.
 The price of tickets ranges from 12 USD to 40 USD.
 Tip: They also run special Saturday discounts, so plan accordingly!

-14. Welcome to the Asian world at the Crow collection of Asian Art
+19. Learn about the arts and cultures of Asia at Crow collection of Asian Art

 Wish to take a tour of Asia right at the center of Dallas?
 This place is as close as it gets.
 Dedicated exclusively to some of the most vibrant artworks from India, Japan, China and Southeast Asia, the Crow Collection of Asian Art was actually a gift to Texas from Mr. and Mrs. Trammel Crow.
 Some of the exhibits at the museum include an 8th century Tang Dynasty Horse from China and a 7th century sandstone sculpture from Cambodia from the pre-Angkor period.
 While there are tickets for the exhibits and lectures, the museum also holds a number of free of cost wellness classes such as yoga, morning meditation and breathing exercises.
 Go and discover the other side of the globe now!